YannCebron/m68kplugin/plugin-resources/docs/directives/rept.md

 `<expression>` has to be positive.

 The internal symbol `REPTN` always holds the iteration counter of the inner repeat loop, starting with 0.
-`REPTN` is -1 outside of any repeat block.
+`REPTN` is -1 outside any repeat block.